Post Contents

 Any enclosed or open space with a roof, sidewall, foundation, W.C. & bath, etc., is called a Building.

-In these Tents, tarpaulin shelters and slums without foundations, walls, and rigid roofs erected for temporary and ceremonial occasions shall not be considered as buildings, even when they are used for longer periods.
+In these Tents, tarpaulin shelters and slums without foundations, walls, and rigid roofs erected for temporary and ceremonial occasions shall not be considered buildings, even when they are used for longer periods.

-Read More: Building Construction Step By Step Process
+Read More: Building Construction Step-By-Step Process

 Types of Building

-The following are various types of building,
+The following are different types of buildings,

 1. Residential Buildings